How might we engage with our natural surroundings in ways that allow both Ecology and Humanity to live and flourish together?

 Integral Ecology provides a framework for investigating such questions and finding solutions to the current ecological crisis.
 It recognizes the wide diversity of values and perspectives, and is interested in creating ever-evolving solutions, specifically suited to the scope and urgency present at the ecological-human interface.

-Parenting as a Spiritual Practice Virtual Course starts April 29, 2013
+Parenting as a Spiritual Practice Virtual Course: October 14 – December 2, 2013

 A community learning experience facilitated by Miriam Mason Martineau.